eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ## Glossary

+ - **Event** a state change of an object; a _Triggerable_ will signal an event via a _TriggerHandle_ to a _Notifyable_.
+For instance one can attach the subscriber event `DATA_RECEIVED` to _WaitSet_.
+     This will cause the subscriber to notify the WaitSet via the _TriggerHandle_ everytime when a sample was received.
-- **NotificationCallback** a callback attached to an _EventInfo_.
-It must have the following signature `void ( EventOrigin )`.
+- **NotificationCallback** a callback attached to an _NotificationInfo_.
+It must have the following signature `void ( NotificationOrigin )`.
 Any free function, static class method and non capturing lambda is allowed.
 You have to ensure the lifetime of that callback.
     This can become important when you would like to use lambdas.
-- **EventId** an id which is tagged to an event.
+- **NotificationId** an id which is tagged to an event.
 It does not need to be unique or follow any restrictions.
 The user can choose any arbitrary `uint64_t`.
-Assigning the same _EventId_ to multiple _Events_ can be useful when you would like to group _Events_.
+Assigning the same _NotificationId_ to multiple _Events_ can be useful when you would like to group _Events_.
-- **EventInfo** a class which corresponds with _Triggers_ and is used to inform the user which _Event_ occurred.
-You can use the _EventInfo_ to acquire the _EventId_, call the _NotificationCallback_ or acquire the _EventOrigin_.
+- **NotificationInfo** a class which corresponds with _Triggers_ and is used to inform the user which _Event_ occurred.
+You can use the _NotificationInfo_ to acquire the _NotificationId_, call the _NotificationCallback_ or acquire the _NotificationOrigin_.
-- **EventOrigin** the pointer to the class where the _Event_ originated from, short pointer to the _Triggerable_.
+- **NotificationOrigin** the pointer to the class where the _Event_ originated from, short pointer to the _Triggerable_.
- - **Event** a state change of an object; a _Triggerable_ will signal an event via a _TriggerHandle_ to a _Notifyable_.
-For instance one can attach the subscriber event `DATA_RECEIVED` to _WaitSet_.
-     This will cause the subscriber to notify the WaitSet via the _TriggerHandle_ everytime when a sample was received.
  - **Notifyable** is a class which listens to events.
 A _TriggerHandle_ which corresponds to a _Trigger_ is used to notify the _Notifyable_ that an event occurred.
 The WaitSet is a _Notifyable_.
 - **State** a specified set of values to which the members of an object are set.